KNKalinin/hotel-cancellations-lstm/README.md

 | RMSE   | 274.07        | 74.80        |
 | MFE   | 156.32        | 28.52       |

-Based on RMSE, LSTM shows superior performance.
+Based on the RMSE measure, LSTM shows superior performance.

 Interestingly, MDA remains slightly higher when predicting using ARIMA, while MFE shows better performance on H1 when using ARIMA.